Carry-less product: std::clmul

 , proposed in [P3104R3].
 For example, the formstd :: bit_compressr

-computes the bitwise inclusive parity for each bit ofclmul ( x , -1u )
+computes the bitwise inclusive parity for each bit ofclmul ( x , - 1 u )

 and the bits to its right.x